jas0nmjames/jas0nmjames.github.io/README.md

                 output: true
         ```

-    - In both the portfolio template (_layouts/portfolio.hmtl) and post template, I need to reference 'pages'.
+  - In both the portfolio template `_layouts/portfolio.hmtl` and post template, I need to reference 'pages'.
 For example, I'm using `{{ page.title }}` to reference the title in a portfolio's front matter (ex `title: Bloombox`).
 This was not completely intuitive.
 In other examples I had seen posts referenced, (i.e. `{{ post.title }}`) which threw me off.
 In lists, I reference 'item' instead of 'post' or 'page'.

 - 2020-01-01 Responsive formatting improvements (mostly css)
 - 2019-12-30 Refactored html, css & liquid templates to better scale across multiple pages and page types.
-Succesfully built and served static site with `bundle exec jekyll serve`.
+Successfully built and served static site with `bundle exec jekyll serve`.
 - 2019-12-23 Began creating Jekyll (liquid) templates
 - 2019-12-08 Initial home page design in sketch completed.
 Began building page with CSS grid in `working-folder > home.html`
 - 2019-12-01 Deployed to Jekyll